A top-to-toe guide to Manscaping

 Trim your chest with a gadget like the Philips Bodygroom when hair is dry (it’s easier to see how much you’re removing and hair relaxes and lengthens slightly when wet so you might end up trimming it too short otherwise).
 Trim up to the edges of the nipples rather than going over them to avoid accidents.
 And trim your happy trail and any other stomach hair to the same length to create an even, balanced look.

 For a completely smooth chest you’ll need to wax, sugar or shave.
 If shaving, always begin by trimming hair back as short as you can with a body groomer or beard trimmer first.
-This will make shaving much easier, shave with the direction of hair growth and apply an aftershave balm or lotion afterwards to soothe skin.
+Shave with the direction of hair growth and apply an aftershave balm or lotion afterwards to soothe skin.

 To minimise the risk of ingrown hairs exfoliate twice weekly with a body scrub.
 Products designed to minimise ingrown hair growth on the face, like Tend Skin Solution (£24.99 at AMAZON) or Anthony Ingrown Hair Treatment (£32 at THE GROOMING CLINIC), are also perfectly safe to use on other parts of the body you’ve shaved.